 Foodbox

-Think you can’t get good doner kebab or falafel in Riga?
+Think you can’t get good kebab or falafel in Riga?
 Think again!
 This popular eatery next door to the Swedish Embassy turns out tasty Turkish fare, from lavash wraps to heaping platters of falafel and iskender kebab.
 Thanks to its convenient location, Foodbox is packed come lunchtime.
 An outdoor terrace is open during warmer months, and delivery is also an option.

 Indian Raja